crazedVic/vagrant-aurelia/README.md

 # MAC/Linux

-This was actually pretty easy, and should work for everyone pretty much without a hitch, as the host system actually supports symlinks that are longer than 160 characters, etc.
+This was actually pretty straightforward, and should work for everyone pretty much without a hitch, as the host system actually supports symlinks that are longer than 160 characters, etc.

 # Windows